ayubsimbaa53/ivves-official/README.md

 ### Running Locally

-1. Clone this repository `git clone https://github.com/MiadV/hiredli-tw.git`
-2. Navigate to project folder and install the dependencies.
+ Navigate to project folder and install the dependencies.

 npm install